-Candidates and centres can appeal decisions related to BMAT and TMUA results.
+Candidates and centres can appeal decisions related to BMAT, CTMUA, TMUA and TSA results.
 The Appeal form should be submitted if a candidate thinks that a Results Enquiry or a Malpractice case was incorrectly handled or they have a complaint about an aspect of the administration of the test that is not covered by the Special Considerations process.
 Please note there is no other basis for a review of a Results Enquiry or for raising an Appeal.

 How do I submit an Appeal request?

 An Appeal should be submitted on the candidate’s behalf by the Exams Officer at the centre where